Distal Humerus Fracture (Upper Arm with Elbow Break)

 X-ray of an elbow

-Figure 2: An x-ray of an elbow.
+Figure 2: X-ray of a normal elbow.

 X-ray of an elbow showing the bones in the elbow, as well as the cartilage at the end of the humerus bone